HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="calc-operators.png",
-  alt="Relative popularity of operators that use calc() as a percent of occurrences.", caption="Relative popularity of operators that use `calc()` as a percent of occurrences.", description="Bar chart showing the relative popularity of operators that use the calc function as a percent of occurrences.
+  caption="Relative popularity of operators that use `calc()` as a percent of occurrences.", description="Bar chart showing the relative popularity of operators that use the calc function as a percent of occurrences.
 Desktop and mobile have similar results.
 The calc function is used most often with the subtraction operator (minus sign), 64% of calc instances on mobile pages, followed by division (forward slash) 20%, addition (plus sign) 11%, and multiplication (asterisk) 5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1909242522&format=interactive",